Christian County, Kentucky

 Christian County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 72,748.
 Its county seat is Hopkinsville.
 The county was formed in 1797.
-Christian County is part of the Clarksville, Tennessee–Kentucky Metropolitan Statistical Area.
+Christian County is part of the Clarksville metropolitan area.

 History

 The county is named for Colonel William Christian, a native of Augusta County, Virginia, and a veteran of the Revolutionary War.
-He settled near Louisville, Kentucky in 1785, and was killed by Native Americans in southern Indiana in 1786.
+He settled near Louisville, Kentucky, in 1785, and was killed by Native Americans in southern Indiana in 1786.

-Jefferson Davis, president of the Confederate States of America, was born in Fairview, Kentucky (in the small part that is now in Todd County) in 1808.
+Jefferson Davis, president of the Confederate States of America, was born in Fairview, Kentucky (in the small part that is now in Todd County), in 1808.
 United States Vice President Adlai Stevenson I was born in Christian County in 1835.

 The present courthouse, built in 1869, replaced a structure burned by Confederate cavalry in 1864 because the Union Army was using it as their barracks.